wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

 *   (1) Where a corporation is declared to be subject to statutory management, no person shall, except with the consent of the statutory manager, transfer, or remove from New Zealand, any property or assets of the corporation.

-    (2) Any person who, after a corporation is declared to be subject to statutory management, except with the consent of the statutory manager, transfers, or removes from New Zealand, any property or assets of the corporation, commits an offence and is liable on conviction on indictment,---
+    (2) Any person who, after a corporation is declared to be subject to statutory management, except with the consent of the statutory manager, transfers, or removes from New Zealand, any property or assets of the corporation, commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $50,000: